 More colour mixing activity ideas

-Rainy Day Mum has a great mess free colour mixing activity.
+Rainy Day Mum has a great mess free colour mix activity.

 How about colour mixing with lights like Teach Beside Me?